zhangzhuo-math/my-website/content/_index.md

 I am broadly interested in many areas of math, but I am particularly interested in number theory and topology.

-* I have spent quite some time on analytic number theory.
-I am particularly interested in its interaction with algebraic number theory.
-I really enjoy thinking about L-functions because they have extremely important connections to many areas of math (e.g. elliptic curves, modular forms, representation theory, etc.).
+* I am particularly interested in its interaction between analytic and algebraic number theory.
+I really enjoy thinking about L-functions because they have extremely important connections to many areas of math (e.g. elliptic curves, modular forms, representation theory, K-theory etc.).

 * On the other hand, I am also fond of thinking about manifolds, vector bundles, curvatures, and their cohomologies, etc. They provide a profound description of the geometry of our world.